Yamagi/mdserve/README.md

 *mdserve* is a Markdown webserver.
 It's pointed to a directory; all assets in that directory become available through HTTP, Markdown files are converted to HTML on the fly.
-Nothing is stored on disk, so the directory isn't cluttered with state files and other crap.
-Files are updated as soon as they're changed on disk, it's enough to hit the browsers refresh button to get the latest version.
+Nothing is stored on disk, the directory isn't cluttered with state files.
+Files are updated as soon as they're changed on disk, it's enough to refresh the page to get the latest version.

 ## Usage

-*mdserve* is as easy as it gets: If `mdserve` is called it's started with the current working directory as web root directory and an URL (which can be openend on the browser of choice) is printed.
+*mdserve* is as easy as it gets: If `mdserve` is called without any arguments, it's started with the current working directory as web root directory and an URL (which can be openend on the browser of choice) is printed.
 The URL either points to the root directory (the server will return 403, the user must enter the path to a Markdown file by hand) or to an index.md file, if available.

 **Command line options**:

 * **-a**: Listen address.
 Must be given with port, e.g. `10.0.0.1:8080`.
   Defaults to `localhost:8080`.
-* **-c**: Use an alternative CSS with left aligned text and no auto hyphenation.
 * **-d**: Web root directory, defaults to `.`.
+* **-j**: Use an alternative CSS with centered text and auto hyphenation.
 * **-l**: Language for typography and hyphenation, defaults to `de`.
-  Currently only `de` and `en` are supported.
+  Currently `de` and `en` are supported.
 * **-q**: Be quiet, suppress console output.